cleavr/cleaverdocs/content/documentation/backup-profiles.md

 ![Create Cloudflare R2 Token](/images/s3-backups/r2-create-tokens.png)

 Once the token is created copy the `Access Key ID`, `Secret Access Key` and paste them to `Key` and `Secret` input fields respectively.

 ![R2 Access Keys](/images/s3-backups/r2-access-keys.png)

 - Bucket: To create a bucket navigate to `R2` > `Overview` > `Create Bucket`.
-Once the bucket is created enter the name of the buket to the `Bucket` input field in Cleavr.
+Once the bucket is created enter the name of the bucket to the `Bucket` input field in Cleavr.

 ![R2 Create Bucket](/images/s3-backups/r2-create-bucket.png)